Creeslough explosion

-The Creeslough explosion occurred on 7 October 2022 at an Applegreen petrol station in Creeslough, a village in north County Donegal, Ireland.
+The Creeslough explosion occurred on 7 October 2022 at an apartment above Applegreen petrol station in Creeslough, a village in north County Donegal, Ireland.
 It killed ten people and left eight hospitalised; the highest number of civilian casualties in the county in decades.
-The cause is uncertain, but investigators suspect an accidental gas leak.
+Investigators suspected an accidental gas leak.

 Explosion

 The explosion occurred at 15:17 IST at an Applegreen petrol station and adjacent building, seriously damaging the forecourt and partially collapsing the adjoining building.
 The building behind the service station forecourt comprised apartments over a retail area, which included a convenience store with a deli counter, a post office and a hair salon.
 Up to 30 people are believed to have been in the complex when the explosion occurred, including schoolchildren.

 Emergency services from both sides of the border with Northern Ireland assisted local services in the search and rescue operation.
 On 8 October, the Garda Síochána (Gardaí) said the death toll was ten, with no one listed as missing, adding that the information obtained so far suggested it was a "tragic accident".
 The dead were four men, three women, a teenage boy and girl, and a five-year-old girl.
 Their names were released by Gardaí on 9 October, and their ages ranged from 5 to 59.

 Eight people were hospitalised, some airlifted by the Irish Coast Guard and Air Ambulance Northern Ireland helicopters, one male in his 20s to St. James's Hospital, Dublin in a critical condition.
 The condition of the other seven was stable.
 Fire crews and ground ambulances transported the remaining injured and the dead to Altnagelvin Area Hospital in Derry and Letterkenny University Hospital.
 In Dublin, Howth Coast Guard was tasked to the Phoenix Park to assist with a landing zone for inbound helicopters from Mulroy Coast Guard.